greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Identifies the resource management scheme currently enabled in the Greenplum Database cluster.
 For information about Greenplum Database resource management, see [Managing Resources](../../admin_guide/wlmgmt.html).

-- `none` - Configures Greenplum Database to not use any resource manager.
+- `none` - configures Greenplum Database to not use any resource manager.
 This is the default.

-- `group` - Configures Greenplum Database to use resource groups and base resource group behavior on the cgroup v1 version of Linux cgroup functionality.
+- `group` - configures Greenplum Database to use resource groups and base resource group behavior on the cgroup v1 version of Linux cgroup functionality.

-- `group-v2` - Configures Greenplum Database to use resource groups and base resource group behavior on the cgroup v2 version of Linux cgroup functionality.
+- `group-v2` - configures Greenplum Database to use resource groups and base resource group behavior on the cgroup v2 version of Linux cgroup functionality.

-- `queue` - Configures Greenplum Database to use resource queues.
+- `queue` - configures Greenplum Database to use resource queues.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|